Jeff Koons

 Art as rebellion from the status quo helps us see what is really important.

-I recently read the 20th century philosopher Herbert Marcuse’s critique on Karl Marx’s and am pleased to share the snippets that I rendered from it.
+I recently read Herbert Marcuse’s critique on Karl Marx’s economic takes, and I am pleased to share the snippets that I took from it.
 Marcuse was a prominent Marxist, and used Marx’s economic theories to come to a better understanding of art’s role in society — what it is and why we are compelled to make it.

 Now let’s jump right into the meat and potatoes.
-Marcuse said contemporary art — think Rothko, Pollock, Koons (especially Koons, you’ll see why) — has influential capabilities beyond mere entertainment.
+Marcuse said contemporary art — think Rothko, Pollock, Koons (especially Koons, you’ll see why) — has influential capabilities beyond just entertainment factor.

 He claims that art. is.
 DESTABILIZING.
 And destabilizing in the cognitive sense — that it promotes a sort of…“thought rebellion”.

 When I look at art, I have an automatic reaction.
 I compartmentalize it — its either good, or bad.
 Traditional, or modern.
 Meaningful or meaningless.
-And I have notions of aesthetic beauty too — what is “pretty” or “ugly,” or in other words, “aesthetically pleasing or displeasing”.
-But Marcuse says the best art — the art that is the most destabilizing — is that which defies all these notions.
+And I have notions of aesthetic beauty too — what is “pretty” or “ugly”.
+But Marcuse says the best art — the art that is the most destabilizing — is that which destroys these compartments.
+Like how I am trying to unlearn my self sabotaging thought patterns goddamit.
 Art that makes you rethink aesthetic beauty, taste, and most importantly — the institutions that instill these ideologies.
 Art is rebellious.
 A contrarian.
 A naysayer.
 Ay caramba!

 Lets take a good look at the Top Dog when it comes to rebellious art.
 Jeff Koons.